James-E-White/adopt_dont_shop/README.md

 ## Deploy

 ```
-[ ] done

-0: Deploy your application to Heroku
+Deploy your application to Heroku

 As a visitor of the site
 I will perform all user stories